Sacking of Osceola

 The sacking of Osceola was a Kansas Jayhawker initiative on September 23, 1861, to push out pro-slavery Southerners at Osceola, Missouri.
 It was not authorized by Union military authorities but was the work of an informal group of anti-slavery Kansas "Jayhawkers".
 The town of 2,077 people was plundered and burned to the ground, 200 slaves were freed and nine local citizens were court-martialed and executed.

 Background

 Following Sterling Price's Missouri State Guard victory over General Nathaniel Lyon's Union army at the Battle of Wilson's Creek, Price continued to push North through Western Missouri.

 Lyon moved to intercept the Missouri State Guard, but was defeated by Price at the Battle of Dry Wood Creek.
 Lyon retreated and Price continued his offensive further into Missouri to the Siege of Lexington.

-While Price moved North, Lane launched an attack behind him.
+While Price moved North, Colonel James Henry Lane launched an attack behind him.
 After crossing the Missouri border at Trading Post, Kansas on September 10, Lane began an offensive moving East on Butler, Harrisonville, Osceola and Clinton, Missouri.